How to Use Employee Orientation to Set New Hires Up for Success

 Overview of company policies

-Provide new hires with your employee handbook and go over the most important items.
-Things like anti-harrassment and anti-discrimination policies, leave policies, and safety measures are good things to cover.
+Provide new hires with your employee handbook and review the most important items.
+Good topics to cover include harassment and anti-discrimination policies, leave policies, and safety measures.

 Introduction to colleagues